Agroalva/landing-page/apps/app/TASKS.md

-# AgroAlva App - Task Completion Roadmap
+# Agroalva App - Task Completion Roadmap

-This document outlines all tasks needed to bring the AgroAlva mobile app to 100% completion.
+This document outlines all tasks needed to bring the Agroalva mobile app to 100% completion.

 **Current Progress: ~65-70%**